lapidesd/Lapides_Manga_2019/README.md

 	info_source: keyword to identify source of discharge information, full citations below

-	temp: average annual temperature at that location as measured by NOAA, full citation below
+	temp: average annual temperature at that location as measured by NOAA, except El Tatio sites for which data come from a weather station, full citation below

-	MAP: mean annual precipitation at that location as measured by NOAA, full citation below
+	MAP: mean annual precipitation at that location as measured by NOAA, except El Tatio sites for which data come from a weather station, full citation below

 	snow: mean annual snowfall at that location as measured by NOAA, full citation below